IntroToMachineLearnin/MachineLearningProject/README.md

 - After learning more information on how we could approach this dataset.
 - We settled on Decision Tree Machine Learning as that peaked our interest collectively.

-# Note: We did our project on Google Colab
+# Note 1: We did our project on Google Colab
 - It was the easiest way to ensure that everyone was able to pitch in on their part for the project.
 - Google Colab provided a easy and safe enviornment, where we didn't have to do too much troubleshooting as most of the enviornment and extensions were already installed and ready to use.
 - To avoid conflicts of different Operating Systems.
 Macs vs Windows 10